 For the most part, the functions of police organizations—and the jobs of police officers—are the same or similar from country to country.
 Whether you're in Russia, New Zealand, the United States, or Argentina, police officers are responsible for maintaining public order, ensuring safety and security, and preventing and investigating crimes.

 Same Mission, Different Design

 The differences become apparent when you begin to look at how those organizations are constituted, the equipment they use, and the ways in which they go about their jobs.

 Perhaps the most striking difference in policing between the various nations is the structure and organization of the police system itself.
 These differences are broadly categorized as centralized and decentralized.
 These terms refer to the number and authority of police organizations within a country and the specific role of those agencies.

 The United States reflects a decentralized system in which there are multiple levels of law enforcement and police services, all of which are essentially independent of each other.
 In the U.S., every political subdivision has the ability to provide police services, so that almost every city, town, village, county, and state has at least one and possibly multiple law enforcement agencies, all of whom operate within their own chains of command.

-While these organizations often cooperate and operate in concert with each other, they also perform overlapping and duplicative services and are not formally responsible to one another.
+While these organizations often cooperate and operate in concert with each other, they also perform overlapping and duplicative services and are not formally responsible for one another.
 The U.S. Department of Justice estimates that there are approximately 17,000 different police forces within the U.S., making the nation perhaps the most decentralized country in the world with regard to policing.

 In contrast to the decentralized model seen in the U.S., Sweden employs a completely centralized police force, in which only one agency, the Rikspolis, is responsible for providing law enforcement, policing, and investigative services to the entire country.